luckyluclucas/NextSimpleCommerce/README.md

     mv .example.env .env

-# Using Auth.js/NextAuth.js CLI:
+Using Auth.js/NextAuth.js CLI:

     pnpx auth secret

-Set the output as the AUTH_SECRET variable in your .env file.
-Add your Google application credentials to the .env file:
+By default Auth.js will set the outpu on an .env.local with the AUTH_SECRET there, just copy the content to the .env file Add your Google application credentials to the .env file:
 Snippet de código